 To obtain these results, I recommend taking a step back from the typical list of projects, protocols, and programs usually featured on an IT resume, using a fresh eye to show how your achievements met business needs.

 These 4 powerful tips for how to write a CIO resume (or IT Director resume) will help you shape a brand-driven, compelling document that elicits action from employers:

 1 – Show business alignment with IT.

 Nearly all of the successful technology leaders I’ve worked with on resume projects have pointed out the same fact: they’re attuned to the needs of the business, at times more so than the immediate needs of the IT department.

 To make this point in your own IT leadership resume, take stock of times you’ve worked with business units or cross-functional teams to gather requirements and build workflow strategies.

 Write simple, but potent, stories of these projects in C-A-R format (Challenge, Action, Result) format, taking a close look at the Challenge or Situation, Action you took, and Results in business terms.
 Then, condense these stories into succinct sentences (3 lines or less), as shown in this example:

 Increased systems stability 65% (critical to trading system users), resolving extended wait times with Microsoft Direct Access virtualization solution – while reducing deployment costs nearly 40%.

 Using this method, you’ll find it easier to list your achievements from the perspective of a business leader (exemplified in the High-Return Projects, Enterprise-Level Improvements, & Business Results section of this Vice President IT resume).

-2 – Apply a strategic lens to your work.
+2 – Apply a strategic, business-focused lens to your work.